Bog Hoverfly Species Recovery Project

 The Bog Hoverfly is thought to be declining due to loss of habitat and degradation of peatlands through human activity.
 There is an urgent need to better understand this beautiful but mysterious species so that we can better protect it for generations to come.

-What will this project do?
+What did this project do?

-• Better understand the habitats where the Bog Hoverfly is present.
+• Better understand the ecology of the species, as well as the habitats where the Bog Hoverfly is present.

 • Work with partners to support the development of eDNA analysis if larvae are discovered.